jchristopherson/Fortran-CMake-Dependency-Helper/README.md

 - Generates and maintains `cmake/dependencies.cmake`.
 - Runs CMake to validate dependencies and shows status in a tree view.

-## FYI
-This is a work in progress.
-Expect changes.

 ## Features

 - Project initialization: